AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-guides-assistant.md

 Perform the following steps to add IMS configuration to the environment:

-1. Open Experience Manager and then select your program  which contains the environment  you want to configure.
+1. Open Experience Manager and then select your program,  which contains the environment  you want to configure.
 1. Switch to the **Environments** tab.
-1. Select the environment name which you want to configure.
+1. Select the environment name, which you want to configure.
 This should navigate you to the **Environment Information** page.
 1. Switch to the **Configuration** tab.
 1. Update the SERVICE_ACCOUNT_DETAILS JSON field.
 Ensure you are using the same name and configuration as given in the following screenshot.